bow/abifpy/README.rst

 abifpy is a python module that extracts sequence and various other data from Applied Biosystem's, Inc. format (ABIF) file.
-The module was written based on the `official spec`_ released by Applied Biosystem.
+The module was written based on the `official spec`_ released by Applied Biosystems.

 Usage
 =====